Lry722/packed-array/README.md

 To use this library, simply clone the `bitarray.h` and `bitarray.inl` into your project and include them.

-The meaning of template parameters is explained in the comments in [bitarray.h](bitarray.h) .
+The usage of each method are detailed in the comments in [bitarray.h](bitarray.h) .